OpenVPN/openvpn/doc/man-sections/server-options.rst

   ``--client-config-dir`` configuration file.
 This option will ignore ``--push`` options at the global config file level.

+  *NOTE*: ``--push-reset`` is very thorough: it will remove almost all options from the list of to-be-pushed options.
+In many cases, some of these options will need to be re-configured afterwards - specifically, ``--topology subnet`` and ``--route-gateway`` will get lost and this will break client configs in many cases.
+Thus, for most purposes, ``--push-remove`` is better suited to selectively remove push options for individual clients.

 --server args
   A helper directive designed to simplify the configuration of OpenVPN's server mode.
 This directive will set up an OpenVPN server which will